July 31: Today in Royal History

 July 31, 1769 – Birth of Elizabeth Conyngham, Marchioness Conyngham, Mistress of King George IV of the United Kingdom, born Elizabeth Denison

-Elizabeth Conyngham, Marchioness Conyngham was the last mistress of King George IV of the United Kingdom, from 1820 until the King’s death in 1830.
-George IV was so devoted to her that he bequeathed her all of his plate and jewels, although she refused them when he died.
-He also provided housing at Windsor Castle and at the Brighton Pavilion for Elizabeth and her family and ensured that they traveled with him when he moved from one residence to the other.
+Elizabeth Conyngham, Marchioness Conyngham was the last mistress of King George IV of the United Kingdom, from 1820 until he died in 1830.
+George IV was so devoted to her that he bequeathed her his plate and jewels, although she refused them when he died.
+He also provided housing at Windsor Castle and the Brighton Pavilion for Elizabeth and her family.
+He ensured that they traveled with him when he moved from one residence to the other.
 She was given full use of the King’s horses and carriages, and most of the large dinners held at her London townhouse were prepared in the kitchens of St. James’s Palace.
 To King George IV, nothing was ‘off limits’ for his beloved Elizabeth.
 However, it would all come to a quick end on the morning of June 26, 1830, when King George IV died at Windsor Castle.
 By the following day, Elizabeth had packed her belongings and left Windsor for her brother’s home before traveling to Paris, reportedly expelled from the country by the new King William IV.

 Unofficial Royalty: Elizabeth Conyngham, Marchioness Conyngham, Mistress of King George IV of the United Kingdom